When people look for products or information online, most start with Google.

 Here’s a look at their model.

-Simple and straightforward, use newsletters, drip campaigns, and onboarding campaigns to promote your courses and keep users engaged with your blog.
+Otherwise, it's simple and straightforward: use newsletters, drip campaigns, and onboarding campaigns to promote your courses and keep users engaged with your blog.

 Nurtured leads will nurture you back.
 Treat them well, respect their time, and engage with them for growth and profit.